kashaf12/LLD-in-Typescript/Snake-Ladder/Readme.md

    npm run build
    ```

-## 🚀 Running the Game
+## 🚀 Running the Project

-Run the game with the following command:
+Run the project with the following command:

 ```bash
 npm run start